Denver Traffic Ticket Lawyer

 Colorado uses a point system to determine the penalties of your traffic ticket.
 Each moving violation will come with specific fines and a specific number of points.
 These points will be added to your driving record and, once you accrue a certain number of points and depending on your age, your license could be suspended.

-If you’re under the age of 18 and you accrue six points in one year or seven or more points total, you can get a license suspension.
+If you’re under the age of 18 and you accrue six points in one year or seven or more points total through traffic tickets, you can get a license suspension.
 18- to 21-year-olds can get a license suspension if they accrue nine points in one year, twelve points in two years, or fourteen points total.
 Adult drivers can face a license suspension if they accrue twelve points in one year or eighteen points in two years.

 - Speeding (5-9 mph over the limit): one point